-For many years, Mozambique’s international reputation was marred by colonialism, civil war and natural disaster.
+For many years, Mozambique’s international reputation was marred by civil war and natural disaster.
 Now, nearly a quarter of a century after the end of its most notorious conflict, the country is emerging as one of Southern Africa’s most rewarding tourism destinations.
 It is full of remarkably untouched wilderness areas, ranging from lush game reserves to sun-drenched tropical islands.
 The capital, Maputo, is a cosmopolitan city defined by its European architecture and diverse people; while cuisine all over the country is influenced by Mozambique’s Portuguese heritage.
-Here are eight of the best ways to spend your time in this newly rediscovered paradise.
+Here are eight of the best ways to spend your time there.

 Look for Exotic Wildlife

 While most safari enthusiasts head south to South Africa or north to Tanzania and Kenya, Mozambique is also home to its fair share of impressive reserves.
 The jewel in the country’s wildlife crown is Gorongosa National Park, a reserve that has recovered admirably after the poaching epidemic brought on by civil war.
 Located at the southern end of the Great African Rift Valley, the park’s floodplains are now a haven for lion, elephant, hippo and antelope.

 Also in the north of the country is Marromeu National Park.
 This coastal reserve harbors the highest density of waterbirds in Mozambique, including rarities like the African skimmer and the wattled crane.
 In the south, the impending Great Limpopo Transfrontier Park will connect several of the greatest wildlife areas in Mozambique, South Africa and Zimbabwe, creating a super-park measuring 13,500 square miles/35,000 square kilometers.